In Russia's Siberian Silicon Valley, Business Is Good But Risks Can Be High

 Now, 60 years after its founding and more than two decades after the Soviet Union's collapse, Akademgorodok continues to innovate, despite a brain drain and legal challenges confronting some of its most successful entrepreneurs.

-Two dozen research institutes – most of them four-story concrete blocks – are partially hidden behind the trees.
-But there are also gleaming shopping centers and a Siberian Burger joint, signs of how far Akademgorodok has come since 1991, when the Soviet Union collapsed and rocket scientists there fell on hard times.
+Two dozen research institutes — most of them four-story concrete blocks — are partially hidden behind the trees.
+But there are also gleaming shopping centers and a Siberian burger joint, signs of how far Akademgorodok has come since 1991, when the Soviet Union collapsed and rocket scientists there fell on hard times.

 "Scientists were earning $5 to $10 a month," recalls Irina Travina, the head of the local IT business association.
 "We understood that in order to survive, we either had to leave the country and find a place where we'd get paid more — or try to earn a living in our country by other means."